-- 1. Pinch the earclip to opne. - 2.
-Insert a Drypad Ear Sensor into each hole. - 3.
-Attach the Passive and Active Lead Wires to either snap on the earclip. - 4.
-Attach the Passive Lead Wire to the touchproof connector on the A1 handle. - 5.
-Attach the Active Lead Wire to the 3.5mm connector on the A1 handle.
+- 1. Pinch the earclip. - 2.
+Insert Drypad Ear Sensors into the grooved holes in the earclip. - Attach the passive and active lead wires to either Drypad Ear Sensor. - 4.
+Attach the passive lead to the touchproof connector on the A1 handle. - 5.
+Attach the active lead to the 3.5mm audio jack on the A1 handle.